haleytelega/Weather-Dashboard/README.md

   What are the steps required to install your project?
 Please go here: https://haleytelega.github.io/Weather-Dashboard/

   ## Usage
-  Provide instructions and examples for use: Search for your city weather
+  Provide instructions and examples for use: Search for your cities weather

   ## Contributing
   List your collaborators: N/A